-Rated B+ For NJ & IN Online Sports Betting
+Rated B+ For NJ, IA & IN Online Sports Betting

 PointsBet has made a big splash in the NJ sports betting market since their July 2018 debut.
-And in March 2020, they debuted in the Hoosier State as well.
+And in 2020 they debuted in Indiana and Iowa as well.

 We’re not going to lie – their depositing and withdrawing options need work.
 However, their innovative sports spread betting system (PointsBetting) more than overcomes this deficit.
-If you’re looking for a new sportsbook to bet within New Jersey or Indiana, we recommend checking them out, and make sure to cash in on the $1000 PointsBet bonus with promo code BONUS1000.
+If you’re looking for a new sportsbook with multiple betting options, we recommend checking them out, and make sure to cash in on the $1000 PointsBet bonus with promo code BONUS1000.

 - Is PointsBet Sportsbook legit?